actualwitch/news/README.md

-# Lambda Function News Project
+# λ Lambda Function • A Type-Safe Space

 [![Lint](https://github.com/actualwitch/news/actions/workflows/lint.yml/badge.svg)](https://github.com/actualwitch/news/actions/workflows/lint.yml)

-This is a WIP source code for a collaborative link aggregator similar to [lobste.rs](https://lobste.rs/), but actually written in Rust.
+Lambda Function is a love letter to nerds everywhere; and a desperate plea for unification, before we are all divided and conquered.
+It is a celebration of functional programming and mathematics, science and art, humanity and its creations.
+But above all else, Lambda Function is you.
+It is all of us, together.

 ## Development